 We have brought Israel to Northeast Florida and we have changed the lives of our participants by introducing them to the people of Israel -- not just the country and the sites.
 We have assisted in building bridges between people in the Jacksonville area and people of Hadera.
 Most of all, we have provided the opportunity for true, meaningful and lasting relationships with our brothers and sisters in Israel.

-If you would like to get involved with Israel Partnership or want more information about any of our programs, please contact Jill Abel, Israel Partnership Director at 904.224.1445 or email@example.com.
+If you would like to get involved with Israel Partnership or want more information, please contact Maya Shoham at firstname.lastname@example.org.